High moments of the SHE in the clustering regimes: LDP for the attractive BPs: upper bound

-We next show that, under $ \calU_N $, all samples of $ \EM_N $ are contained in a fixed precompact set, which will imply the desired exponential tightness.
-This amounts to verifying the conditions in Lemma~\ref{l.precompact} --- for all realizations of $ \EM_N $ under $ \calU_N $ --- with a fixed choice of $ b_1,b_2,\ldots\to \infty $.
+We next prove that, under $ \calU_N $, all samples of $ \EM_N $ are contained in a fixed precompact set.
+This will imply the desired exponential tightness.
+Proving this statement amounts to verifying the conditions in Lemma~\ref{l.precompact} --- for all realizations of $ \EM_N $ under $ \calU_N $ --- with a fixed choice of $ b_1,b_2,\ldots\to \infty $.